 - 1. Product Data: - a.
 Wire and cable. - b.
-Wire and cable accessories. - c.
-Cable fault detection system. - 2.
-Cable Pulling Calculations: - a.
-Ensure submitted and reviewed before cable installation. - b.
-Provide for the following cable installations: - 1) Medium voltage cable runs that cannot be hand pulled. - 2) Multiconductor 600-volt cable sizes larger than 2 AWG that cannot be hand pulled. - 3) Power and control conductor, and control and instrumentation cable installations in ductbanks that cannot be hand pulled. - 4) Feeder circuits; single conductors #4/0 and larger that cannot be hand pulled.
+Wire and cable accessories. - 2.
+Cable Pulling Calculations: - Ensure submitted and reviewed before cable installation. - b.
+Provide for the following cable installations: - 1) Medium voltage cable runs that cannot be hand pulled. - 2) Multiconductor 600-volt cable sizes larger than 2 AWG that cannot be hand pulled. - 3) Power and control conductor, and control and instrumentation cable installations in ductbanks that cannot be hand pulled. - 4) Feeder circuits; single conductors #4/0 and larger.

-- 1. Journeyman lineman or electrician splicing credentials. - 2.
-Certified Factory Test Report for conductors 600 volts and below. - 3.
+- 1. Certified Factory Test Report for conductors 600 volts and below. - 2.
 Certified Factory Test Report per AEIC CS 8, including AEIC qualification report for conductors above 600 volts.

 - A. Authority Having Jurisdiction (AHJ): - 1.
 Provide the Work in accordance with NFPA 70.
 Where required by the AHJ, material and equipment shall be labeled or listed by a nationally recognized testing laboratory or other organization acceptable to the AHJ in order to provide a basis for approval under NEC. - 2.
-Materials and equipment manufactured within the scope of standards published by Underwriters Laboratories Inc. shall conform to those standards and shall have an applied UL listing mark. - B. Terminations and Splices for Conductors above 600 Volts: Work shall be done by journeyman lineman with splicing credentials or electrician certified to use materials approved for cable splices and terminations.
+Materials and equipment manufactured within the scope of standards published by Underwriters Laboratories Inc. shall conform to those standards and shall have an applied UL listing mark.